Fantastic artwork surrounds us.

 Madame X (Madame Pierre Gautreau) (John Singer Sargent, 1183-1884)

-Madame X is wildly regarded as Sargent’s best work.
+Madame X is widely regarded as Sargent’s best work.
 It depicts Madame Pierre Gautreau, an American socialite in Paris, in an elegant black dress and standing in what was considered a sexually suggestive pose.

 The original painting was scandalous.
 Sargent’s original composition depicted one shoulder strap falling off the shoulder in what was a highly suggestive scene at the time.
 The poor reception led Sargent to revise the painting with an intact strap, which is how it is currently displayed.

 Although an embarrassment for both Sargent and the model Gautreau at the time, the scandal led to the painting’s (and arguably the artist’s) notoriety.
-Art scholars and historians debate why the artwork was received so poorly and examine it within the lenses of history, politics, and high society at the time.
+Art scholars and historians debate why the artwork was received so poorly and examine it through the lenses of history, politics, and high society at the time.

 Madame X is on display at the Metropolitan Museum of Art, New York.